StudyFrenchSpanish

 2. King Sejong Korean Institute, Patna

-If you’re looking to pursue a Korean language course in Patna, King Sejong Institutes is the best choice.
+If you want to pursue a Korean language course in Patna, the King Sejong Institute is the best choice.

-Certified Korean language trainers conduct the classes and follow the guideline of the Test of Proficiency in Korean (TOPIK).
+Certified Korean language trainers conduct classes and adhere to the Test of Proficiency in Korean (TOPIK) guidelines.

 Each course duration is six months, and fees are only ₹ 2,000.